Frequently Asked Quesions

 Q: I've been doing NFB and am not seeing any results.
 What am I doing wrong?

 A: This answer has multiple layers to it.
 Our environment has a significant impact on our mental well being.
 We often tell our patients to seek out therapy, or additional support, in order to enhance the effects of NFB, but it's up to them to actually make that change.
-You could also have a bad NFB provider who doesn't know what they're doing, or medication could be masking the effects of the NFB, and if you're not willing to explore decreasing your medication as NFB progresses, then you may not be seeing the true effects.
+You could also have a bad NFB provider who doesn't know what they're doing, or medication could be masking the effects of the NFB, and if you're not willing to address these other areas, then you may not be seeing the true effects of NFB.

-Q: Is there anything I do during the training to make it work better?
+Q: Is there anything I can do during the training to make it work better?

 A: Diaphragmatic breathing helps tremendously throughout the training session.
 You should be passively paying attention to the feedback you are getting, and attempting to maintain a relaxed state.